 The NAP process for Least Developed Country Parties, established at the UNFCCC 16th Conference of Parties (2010), requires them to identify their medium- and long-term adaptation needs.
 They are then required to develop and implement strategies and programs to address these needs, building upon their experience with NAPAs (UNFCCC 2014).
 In response, a NAP Global Support Programme was established and among its focal countries, Benin and Liberia are currently receiving assistance.
-Other examples of capacity building and policy support include UNDP assistance with the development of NAPAs and GEF projects to mainstream environment and natural disaster management in Sierra Leone.
+Other examples of capacity building and policy support include UNDP assistance with the development of NAPAs and GEF projects to mainstream environment and natural disaster management in Sierra Leone, such as the \$4 million full-sized GEF project implemented by UNDP, "Strengthening climate information and early warning systems in Africa for climate-resilient development and adaptation to climate change".

-9.3.6 Monitoring the Impacts of Climate Change Initiatives to Develop an Evidence Base for Improving Interventions this document and implemented by the global community are tentative and of unproven efficacy.
+9.3.6 Monitoring the Impacts of Climate Change Initiatives to Develop an Evidence Base for Improving Interventions

+Given the recent and unprecedented nature of climate change in the history of biodiversity conservation, it is important to recognize that many of the solutions and actions recommended in this document and implemented by the global community are tentative and of unproven efficacy.
 In such situations, a strategy of constantly reviewing the impacts, effectiveness and potential damage resulting from management actions, and consequently carrying out frequent and rapid updates to actions plans (i.e., adaptive management) is a sensible approach.
 There is a need for conservation practitioners and donors to recognize that, in this challenging fledgling field, unintended outcomes of conservation actions are likely and should be regarded not as failures but as lessons, providing valuable information that should be shared with the community and used to inform further steps.